Inca Trail Trek 4 Days – Classic.

 Day 3Pacaymayo – Wiñayhuayna

-Guided Tour and Camp: Later on in the afternoon we will visit the Inca site of Wiñaywayna, where your guide will explain the history of this fantastic site.
+Later in the afternoon, we’ll visit the impressive ruins of Wiñaywayna, where your guide will share the history of this fascinating site before returning to camp for the night.

 • Meals: Breakfast, Lunch, Dinner